VioletsOleander/vault-vanilla/book-notes/Mastering CMake.md

 The simple example above creates a macro called `assert`.
 The macro is defined into two arguments; the first is a value to test and the second is a comment to print out if the test fails.
 The body of the macro is a simple [`if`](https://cmake.org/cmake/help/latest/command/if.html#command:if "(in CMake v3.29.2)") command with a [`message`](https://cmake.org/cmake/help/latest/command/message.html#command:message "(in CMake v3.29.2)") command inside of it.
 The macro body ends when the [`endmacro`](https://cmake.org/cmake/help/latest/command/endmacro.html#command:endmacro "(in CMake v3.29.2)") command is found.
 The macro can be invoked simply by using its name as if it were a command.
 In the above example, if `FOO_LIB` was not found then a message would be displayed indicating the error condition.

 The [`macro`](https://cmake.org/cmake/help/latest/command/macro.html#command: macro "(in CMake v3.29.2)") command also supports defining macros that take variable argument lists.
 This can be useful if you want to define a macro that has optional arguments or multiple signatures.
 Variable arguments can be referenced using `ARGC` and `ARGV0`, `ARGV1`, etc., instead of the formal parameters. `ARGV0` represents the first argument to the macro; `ARGV1` represents the next, and so forth.
-You can also use a mixture of formal arguments and variable arguments, as shown in the example below. ( `macro` 命令还支持变长参数列表，可以通过使用 `ARGC` 和 `ARGV0, ARGV1` 引用，变长参数列表和形式参数可以结合使用 )
+You can also use a mixture of formal arguments and variable arguments, as shown in the example below.
+>  `macro` 命令还支持变长参数列表，可以通过使用 `ARGC` 和 `ARGV0, ARGV1` 引用 (`ARGV0` 表示第一个参数，`ARGV1` 表示第二个参数，以此类推)，变长参数列表和形式参数可以结合使用

 ```cmake
 # define a macro that takes at least two arguments
 # (the formal arguments) plus an optional third argument